Refining time-space traffic diagrams: A simple multiple linear regression model: Model evaluation

 \subsection{Evaluation: 1-4 test}

-To validate the proposed refinement model, we first conduct a ``1-4 test" as follows: {\it Given a TS cell, we estimate the traffic speed of its 4 homogenous subcells so that the resolution of the corresponding TS diagram is increased 4 times.}
+To validate the proposed refinement model, we first conduct a ``1-4 test" as follows: Given a TS cell, we estimate the traffic speed of its 4 homogenous subcells so that the resolution of the corresponding TS diagram is increased 4 times.

 Table~\ref{tab:Result14} presents the results.
-It can be seen that all MAPEs are less than 0.1, even for the data collected from another country (i.e., US-101 dataset), and many of the MAPEs are even less than 0.05.
+All MAPEs are less than 0.1, even for the data collected from another country (i.e., US-101 dataset), and many of the MAPEs are even less than 0.05.
 The results demonstrate that the proposed model achieves high refinement accuracy in the 1-4 test.
-In addition, it is also observed that the refinement errors increase with the enlargement of the cells of the TS diagram to be refined.
-The reason is easy to understand, i.e., the larger the initial TS cells are, the more traffic information is lost in the construction of the initial TS diagram, and thus, it is more difficult to obtain an accurate refinement.
+In addition, it is observed that the refinement errors increase with the enlargement of the cells of the TS diagram to be refined.
+The reason is easy to understand: The larger the initial TS cells are, the more traffic information is lost in the construction of the initial TS diagram, and thus, it is more difficult to obtain an accurate refinement.